unosquare/tubular/README.md

     </div>
 ```

-Tubular can work directly with any OData service or you can create your own service using C# and our library to handle Tubular's models.
+Tubular works directly with either your own OData service or, you can also have it consume custom calls using our .NET library to handle Tubular's models.

 ## Tubular Models

-Tubular uses a special model to request a page in C# and expect a model with the payload.
+Tubular uses a special model to represent requests and expects a specific JSON payload.
+More details to come.